ioccc-src/winner/2006/night/README.md

 from the upper-left to the upper-right and out the top, where the number of moves remaining is printed.
 Use the arrow keys for suckers (w, a, s, d) to move around. q quits and r restarts.
-Also, the maze changes as you move through it, in a predicatable way.
+Also, the maze changes as you move through it, in a predictable way.
 It should be easy enough to figure out the pattern.
 For best results, use a display with bold-text capabilities and color.